AWL

 (([email protected]; +91 867-525-3569;))

-Feb 5 (Reuters) - Adani Wilmar ADAW.NS is expecting an around 10% growth in sales volume next fiscal year, CEO Angshu Mallick told Reuters on Wednesday, counting on demand from 10-minute grocery delivery apps and a tax cut-led revival in urban consumer spending.
+Feb 5 (Reuters) - Consumer goods firm Adani Wilmar ADAW.NS expects its sales volumes to grow around 10% next fiscal year, CEO Angshu Mallick said on Wednesday, counting on demand from 10-minute grocery delivery apps and a tax cut-led revival in urban spending.

 (Reporting by Praveen Paramasivam; Editing by Sonia Cheema)